Introductory activities

 Motifs

-Note with students that the heat is combined with pathetic fallacy: action often happening under the cover of night and reflecting that darkness.
-Re-read some of these particular moments in the novel together as a class.
+Note that the heat is combined with pathetic fallacy, with action often happening under the cover of night and reflecting that darkness.
+Re-read some of these moments in the novel as a class.

 Representation of the nature of reality

-Have students identify aspects of Silvey’s writing which reflect realism and authenticity with regards to voice and representation.
-Students can compare Jasper’s dialogue and language use with that of Jeffrey and Eliza.
-Consider how Silvey has been able to make these different voices so individually distinct and reflective of their unique personalities and characters.
-Have the students identify particular examples via quotes, and analyse them for meaning.
+Have students identify aspects of Silvey’s writing that reflect realism and authenticity with regards to voice and representation.
+Students can compare Jasper’s dialogue and language with that of Jeffrey and Eliza.
+Consider how Silvey has been able to make these voices so distinct and reflective of their unique personalities.
+Have students identify examples from the novel and analyse them for meaning.

 Intertextuality

-Identify the different examples of allusion to other events/situations/literary works that Silvey has used in Jasper Jones.
-These relate not only to literary intertextuality, but also to cultural allusions and symbols which assist in framing the narrative.
+Identify the different allusions to other events/situations/literary works in Jasper Jones.
+These relate not only to literary intertextuality, but also to cultural allusions and symbols that assist in framing the narrative.
 When key individuals of influence are mentioned, they are often seen within the context of an internal monologue by Charlie.
 What impact does this positioning have on the responder?

 Rich assessment task (responding)